NREL/HPC/workshops/README.md

 *   Parallelizing with SLURM.
 *   Remote exclusive GPU usage, requesting GPU nodes.
 *   Using "srun" in place of mpirun.
-*   Please bring your questions and working examples.

 The resources used during this presentation are available here: